4 Signs that You Won’t Live and Work in the USA

 I know that the United States is a dream for many of us.
-We often have the image of a country with a ton of professional opportunities.
-And that can represent a stepping stone for our career.
-But we also dream of the USA through what we see in movies, TV shows, or music videos.
-The desire to settle there is so strong because we are immersed in the American dream since childhood.
+We often have a vision of a country with a ton of professional opportunities.
+And that can represent a stepping stone for our careers.
+But we also dream of the USA through what we see in movies, TV shows, and music videos.
+The desire to settle there is so strong because we’ve been immersed in the American Dream since childhood.
 And we are often willing to do anything to make this dream come true.

 With USponsor Me, I also discovered that most foreigners wanting to live and work in the USA don’t have any idea of what they have to achieve to do so.
 We are never really prepared for the complexity of expatriation in the United States.
 And we are so determined that we often prefer to ignore the signs that cry out that we are on the wrong track.

-In this article, I wanted to discuss more specifically about these signs, which I met myself or observe with the people I coached.
-These are not necessarily categorical signals that you have zero chance to live and work in the USA.
-But rather to make you realize that you are doing things not in the way.
-And that you must change your strategy (and quickly) if you want to make your dream come true.
+In this article, I wanted to discuss these signs more specifically, which I met myself or observed with the people I coached.
+These are not necessarily categorical signals that you have zero chance of living and working in the USA.
+But rather, they make you realize that you are doing things off course from how you should.
+They also help you see that you must change your strategy (and quickly) if you want to make your dream come true.

 1. You spend hours creating your resume …

-The first sign that should make you understand that you are on the wrong track is the time you spend writing your resume before making your first move.
-It is already a real headache when you have to apply for a position in your own country.
-So when you have to adapt it to a completely different labor market, and to a new corporate culture … It’s even more complicated!
+The first sign that should reveal that you are on the wrong track is the time you spend writing your resume before making your first move.
+It’s already a real headache when you have to apply for a position in your own country.
+So, when you have to adapt your resume to a completely different labor market, and to a new corporate culture, it’s even more complicated!
 And if you’re a perfectionist (like me), it’s even worse!

 And for that, you have to be inspired by the template recruiters are used to.
-And on which they can find in a few seconds only the information they are looking for.
+Further, it has to be the one which they can find in a few seconds, filtering only the information they are looking for.
 Otherwise, even your diplomas and many years of experience in the sector will not be enough to get you an interview.

 To be absolutely sure, it’s simple.
-Send 4 applications and see how many responses you get.
-If you do not have at least 3 answers, you have a problem with the quality of your documents.
-So even if you target the offers you’re applying for, or the employers that sponsor the visa, you need a good resume and a good cover letter.
+Send four applications, and see how many responses you get.
+If you do not have at least three answers, you have a problem with the quality of your documents.
+So, even if you target the offers you’re applying for, or the employers that sponsor the visa, you still need a good resume and a good cover letter.
 Otherwise, your application will not even be read by a human being.

 This is the second most obvious sign that you do not have the right strategy to go live and work in the USA, at all.
-Many foreigners are willing to accept any jobs, only so they can move to the United States.
-They look at all the open jobs and apply for almost all of those located in U.S. cities or States they are interested in.
+Many foreigners are willing to accept any job, only so they can move to the United States.
+They look at all the open jobs and apply for almost all of those located in U.S. cities or states they are interested in.

 If this is your case … I have bad news for you.
 You have almost no chance of realizing your dream.
 This method is absolutely inefficient.
 The employer will not hire a non-passionate and desperate person.
 Would you do it if you were in their place?

-So you spent several hours refining your resume and cover letter.
-And after applying for an ad that perfectly matches your skills, and located in the city, in the State that you are interested in, you finally receive the answer of a recruiter!
+So, you spent several hours refining your resume and cover letter.
+And after applying for an ad that perfectly matches your skills, and located in the city and state that you are interested in, you finally receive the answer of a recruiter!

 Honestly, it is often the fatal blow for all of you who wish to live and work in the USA.
 After investing so much energy and placing so much hope in an offer for which you know that you have the right profile, you find yourself facing a closed door.
 And having absolutely no leverage to change things.

 As a reminder … You do not technically have the right to work in the USA.
-You do not have the U.S. citizenship or the Green Card, which means that you need a visa to get a job.
-The problem is that not only all companies do not sponsor visas, but those who do are usually able to sponsor only a certain type of work visas.
+You do not hold U.S. citizenship or have a Green Card, which means that you need a visa to get a job.
+The problem is not just that not all companies sponsor visas, but that those who do are usually able to sponsor only certain types of work visas.
 Do you know that only 1 in 16 companies in the United States recruit and sponsor the visa?

 On a generalist website, you will almost never have this information.
 Nor any indication on the type of visa for which you are eligible.
-The generalist job boards are very useful to find a job if you are an American or a Green Card holder, but they are not made for foreigners who need a visa.
-The risk is to spend hours applying for jobs in companies that technically CAN NOT hire you.
+The generalist job boards are very useful for finding a job if you are an American or a Green Card holder, but they are not made for foreigners who need a visa.
+The risk is to spend hours applying for jobs in companies that technically CANNOT hire you.
 Do you see how counterproductive it is?

-Well, I have some figures that should help you to see things more clearly … According to a study made by LinkedIn, one in three Americans is actively looking for a job.
-I do not know if you realize what this represents, but more than 400 million people, already living in the United States, are looking for a new job.
+Well, I have some figures that should help you to see things more clearly.
+According to a study made by LinkedIn, one in three Americans is actively looking for a job.
+I don’t know if you realize what this represents, but more than 400 million people, already living in the United States, are looking for a new job.
 It’s a huge competition (not to mention foreign workers)!
 And 75% of them do this by applying online: exactly like you do!

-It means that for each job ad that you will apply, you must assume that the company will receive an average of 250 applications.
-It is impossible for the recruiter to read them all; thus he will select between 5 to 10% of them with an ATS robot (Applicant Tracking System) for biggest companies, and will not even bother to open the rest.
-This means that you have less than 5% chance that the recruiter will read your resume.
-And 95% that it will end up in the trash of his mailbox!
+It means that for each job ad to which you will apply, you must assume that the company will receive an average of 250 applications.
+It is impossible for the recruiter to read them all; thus, they will select between 5 and 10% of them with an ATS robot (Applicant Tracking System) for the biggest companies.
+And they won’t even bother to open the rest.
+This means that you have less than a 5% chance that the recruiter will read your resume.
+And you have a 95% chance that it will end up in the trash of their mailbox!

 If you have no response to your applications, look for no further explanations.
-You are simply in these famous 95%.
+You are simply in this notorious 95%.

 4. And you start again …

-As it does not work, you think it’s probably because of your resume.
+When your efforts don’t work, you think it’s probably because of your resume.
 So, you start all over again!
-You go back to step 1, and always do the same thing.
+You go back to step 1 and always do the same thing.

-You’re going to rework on your resume for the umpteenth time because you saw this on the net, or what’s his name said that.
-And then send more applications to try to get answers, etc. You can spend a lot of time like this … All year long, even a decade.
+You’re going to rework your resume for the umpteenth time because you saw this on the net, or what’s-his-name online said that you should.
+And then you’ll send more applications to try to get answers, etc. You can spend a lot of time like this … All year long, maybe even a decade.